knirch/sshux/README.md

 Will wrap session even if `SSH_CLIENT` is empty.
 Useful if local terminals should be part of the sshux sessions.

+### `LC_WIN11`

+Magic variable that tries to sneak as far into your session as possible.
+A failed attempt at passing values into the session.
+It currently reaches as far as right after the session has been spawned.

 ## `extras/tmux`

 Convenience wrapper that strips TMUX if it matches `sshux-wrapped`.
 This can be